 - There were nearly 1 million internet-enabled TV sales during 2010, and 125,000 sales of TVs with 3D capabilities

 - Almost half (46 per cent) of households now have a digital video recorder (DVR)

 - Some 91.6 per cent of the adults listened to the radio in the first quarter of 2011, up 1 per cent on 2010

 - One in five (18 per cent) households use the internet to listen to the radio

 - Average radio listening hours fell from 3 hours and 24 minutes per day in 2000 to 3 hours and 12 minutes per day in 2010

-quarter of adults (27 per cent) and almost half of teenagers (47 per cent) now
+- Over a quarter of adults (27 per cent) and almost half of teenagers (47 per cent) now own a smartphone

 - Nearly half (49 per cent) of mobile subscriptions were contract in 2010, compared to 41 per cent a year previously